It’s the holiday season; a time for cheer and joy.

 - If you enjoy drawing, make your own holiday cards.

 - If you enjoy cooking or baking, bake lots of Christmas cookies and share them with whomever looks like they need a cookie.
 Or, try a new recipe to make on Christmas Eve.

 There’s lots of ways to get creative during the holidays.

 Doing good for others is something else that’s associated with happiness.
 A great idea is to create an advent calendar of random acts of kindness: every day you uncover a kindness “task” that you have to perform on that day.
 I found two examples online:

-- Here’s an example of a Random Acts of Kindness Calendar, with ideas such as these three: call someone who’s alone; hold the door open for someone; offer to help someone who looks like they’re in need of assistance.
+- Here’s a list of 40 Random Acts of Christmas Kindness, with ideas such as these three: call someone who’s alone; hold the door open for someone; offer to help someone who looks like they’re in need of assistance.

 - This blog has an advent calendar on it, with a random act of kindness for each day.

 - You can also put together a basket filled with all the traditional staples of a Christmas dinner and take it to a family that’s going through a rough patch.